 This is related to glucose metabolism, immune system function, and the gut barrier (which keeps invasive microorganisms from damaging the gut).
 Therefore this property has been shown to improve intestinal health.
 By increasing the amount of lactic acid producing bacteria in the gut, these mushrooms may also aid in digestion.

-Another studied benefit here is that the prebiotic effects of mushroom can create a response from the immune system that can prevent damage caused by inflammation.
+Another studied benefit here is that the prebiotic effects of mushroom can create a response from the immune system.
+This may then prevent damage caused by inflammation.

 Another example (11) of the potential benefits of mushroom consumption is that after medicinal Phellinus linteus.
-It contains the polysaccharide AEATP, which is interestingly been shown to have antidiabetic effects and may improve lipid profile, which could help both heart and liver health, and may even act against obesity.
+It contains the polysaccharide ‘AEATP’, which has interestingly been shown to have antidiabetic effects.
+It may also improve lipid profile, which could help both heart and liver health, and may even act against obesity.

 Many more mushrooms have also been studied for their prebiotic effects, including the shiitake mushroom and other medicinal mushrooms.
 This field of study is extremely interesting, so let’s look forward to the future discoveries!

 Mushrooms are a good source of certain fibres (including beta-glucans, which are powerful anti-inflammatories).
 The kinds of fibres found in mushrooms may help to increase cardiovascular health by lowering LDL cholesterol levels.
 Some mushrooms (such as the Shiitake, Portobello, and the Oyster mushroom) may also lower liver cholesterol and triglyceride levels.

 Moreover, the aforementioned Ergothioneine acts as an antioxidant in the body and is well-retained in human body tissue and blood cells (implying intentional usage by the body)!